-GatherDC’s Beyond the Tent Retreat is a creative and interactive weekend retreat that brings together Jewish and Jew-curious 20s & 30s from across the DMV at a retreat center outside of Washington, DC.
-Over the course of three days, you’ll explore what it means to be Jewish today, unpack 21st century American Judaism, and dive into alternative models for expressing that identity.
-You’ll build deep relationships with other Jews from the DMV, and of course, have a ton of fun doing it.
+GatherDC’s Beyond the Tent Retreat is a creative and interactive weekend that brings together Jewish 20s & 30s from across the DMV at a retreat center right outside of Washington, DC.
+Over the course of three days, you’ll explore what it means for you to be Jewish today, unpack 21st century American Judaism, and dive into authentic models for expressing that identity.
+You’ll build deep relationships with other Jews from the DMV, and of course, get to have fun and relax.

 Over the course of this weekend, you will: